sfu/canvas-spaces/README.md

     group_cat_name: 'groupset1'
   ```
   There is an example config file in the canvas\_spaces directory called canvas\_spaces.yml.example.
-	- acct_name is the account name that the groupset lives under
+	- acct\_name is the account name that the groupset lives under
-	- group_cat_name is the name of the GroupSet that contains the created groups
+	- group\_cat_name is the name of the GroupSet that contains the created groups

+Notes:

+- No change is needed to the Canvas config/routes.rb file.

 ##Authentication Notes: